 It’s important to note that some variable-rate mortgages in Portugal have a cap on how much the interest rate can increase over the life of the loan.
 This means that borrowers are protected from sudden and drastic increases in their monthly payments.

-Interest-only mortgages are a type of mortgage where borrowers only pay the interest on the loan for a set period of time, usually between five and ten years.
-During this time, the borrower’s monthly payments are lower than they would be for a capital and interest mortgage
+Interest-only mortgages are a type of mortgage where borrowers only pay the interest on the loan for a set period of time, typically between five and ten years.
+Consequently, during this period, the borrower’s monthly payments are lower than they would be for a capital and interest mortgage.

-In Portugal, interest-only mortgages are less common than fixed-rate and variable-rate mortgages.
-They can be a useful option for borrowers who want to keep their monthly payments low in the short term, but they come with some risks.
+In Portugal, interest-only mortgages are less common compared to fixed-rate and variable-rate mortgages.
+However, they can still be a useful option for borrowers who aim to keep their monthly payments low in the short term.
+Nevertheless, they come with some risks that borrowers should consider.

-After the interest-only period ends, borrowers will need to start paying both the principal and interest on the loan, which can result in significantly higher monthly payments.
+After the interest-only period ends, borrowers will need to start paying both the principal and interest on the loan.
+Consequently, this transition can result in significantly higher monthly payments.

 mortgage rate portugal residency advisors